nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 rendezvous of a group of railroad porters and club waiters who gambled for big stakes.
 Jake did not go there often because he had to dress up as if he were going to a cabaret.
-Also, he was not a big-stake gambler....
-He preferred Billy Biasse’s, where he could go whenever he liked with hook and overalls.
+Also, he was not a big-stake gambler.<span class="three-dots"></span>He preferred Billy Biasse’s, where he could go whenever he liked with hook and overalls.